 United Methodist congregations are encouraged to:

-- organize a Health and Wholeness Team as a key structure in the congregation.
-Among the team's responsibilities would be to seek each member to develop their spiritual gifts in order that the body of Christ be healthy and effective in the world.
-The apostle Paul commented that "many are sickly and die among you" (1 Corinthians 11:27-29, NRSV).
+• organize a Health and Wholeness Team as a key structure in the congregation.
+Among the team’s responsibilities would be to seek each member to develop their spiritual gifts in order that the body of Christ be healthy and effective in the world.
+The apostle Paul commented that “many of you are weak and sick, and quite a few have died” (1 Corinthians 11:27-30).
 We suggest that this may have resulted not simply from failing to discern the body of Christ present in the communion bread, but from failing to discern the body of Christ as the congregation.
 When church members are not allowed to use their spiritual gift, they stagnate or die spiritually and the spiritual affects the physical health of the individual.
 The spread of health and wholeness should be discerned clearly as a guiding factor in why it is that we make disciples;

 We encourage annual conferences to: